schlosstom/GrafHana/README.md

   3. Because we install HANA in batch mode we have to create the config files first.
      **./hdblcm --dump_configfile_template=templateFile --action install**
-     The file templateFile and templateFile.xml can ge changed to you needs.
+     The file templateFile and templateFile.xml can be changed to you needs.
-     An example can be fond in the folder example.
+     An example can be found in the folder example.

   4. Build the HANA docker container:
      **docker build --tag=hana:latest hana/**